mrinallakhanpal/PythonMini-Project-258413/Requirements/README.md

 **Folder Structure**

 Folder                |      Description
 -----------------     |    ---------------------------------------------------
-1_Requirements	      |     Detailed Requirements of the project 2_Design	            |     Componental and Structural diagram of the project 3_Architecture        |     Structural Diagram of the project 3_Implementation	    |     Code, Unity Tests and DoxyFile 4_ImagesAndVideos     |     Screenshot of the project
+Implementation	      |     Code, Unity Tests and DoxyFile Images                |     Screenshot of the project